 JILLIAN HOLLIS began dancing at a young age in Syracuse NY.
 She studied at The Center of Ballet and Dance Arts, headed by Deborah Boughton and performed in many high school and local community theater productions.
 Jillian attended college at Point Park University and graduated in 3 years with a Bachelor of Arts in Dance.
 Jillian met Heidi Latsky at Point Park College and had the opportunity to partake in a workshop and dance for her there.
 In the spring, Jillian graduated and moved to New York City, by the fall she was performing with Heidi Latsky Dance at The Duke Theater on 42nd Street.
 Jillian has been dancing with the company since 2002 and is a teaching artist for HLD as well.
 Jillian has had the opportunity to work and perform with many other artists and companies including Rocha Dance Theater, Incidents Physical Theater, Heather Harrington, Carrie Ahern, Joseph Mills, TAKE Dance, The Good to Go Girls, Lady Rizo and the Assettes and Jenny Rocha and Her Painted Ladies.
 The Painted Ladies won Best Large Group in 2015 at The Burlesque Hall of Fame in Vegas.
 Jillian is also a vivacious burlesque performer in the NYC scene and when not dancing she is teaching Pilates, making costumes or baking.
 Jillian has been written up in The New York Times as “blithely irrepressible” and her movement described as “voluptuous and powerful” by Deborah Jowitts.

-RISHMA DHANRAJ joined HLD in 2015.
-The highlights of her career was performing her choreographic work, “Worlds Apart Yet the Same” at Dance Theater Workshop (DTW) Family Matters Series in 2007, graduating from Teachers College Columbia University with a MA in Movement Sciences in 2016 and performing in HLD with an integrated diverse cast of dancers.
+RISHMA DHANRAJ joined HLD in October 2015.
+Highlights of her career include performing her choreographic work, "Worlds Apart Yet the Same" at Dance Theater Workshop (DTW) Family Matters Series in 2007, graduating from Teachers College, Columbia University with a MA in Movement Sciences in 2016 and performing in HLD with an integrated, diverse cast of dancers.

 SARAH DONNELLY is a performer, choreographer, teacher, activist, organizer and producer.
 Among others, Sarah has had the great fortune of performing with the STREB Extreme Action Company, Noémie Lafrance at SENS productions and The Metropolitan Opera.
 Sarah started working with Heidi Latsky Dance in 2015.